jw426/-TODO-Create-team-name/README.md

-# ITProject / TODO: Create team name
+# ITProject [TODO: Create team name]
-## We are creating Emotional Granularity App, Emotional Pizzeria
+## We are creating an app to help increase emotional granularity of autistic children!
+[Emotional Pizzeria]

 ## Contributors
 Jiwon Bae 1229059